 The Master of Conservation Leadership program is designed to meet the needs of the conservation sector.
-It emphasizes innovative conservation practice including Indigenous-led conservation governance and private and working lands conservation.
+It emphasizes innovative conservation practice including Indigenous-led conservation governance, partnership engagement and private and working lands conservation.

 You will cultivate competencies in strategic planning, conflict resolution, team building, evidence-based decision making and partnership development and communication, preparing you for a senior leadership role within the conservation sector.